simoninireland/epydemic/doc/index.rst

 - Addition-deletion process to model natural birth and death

-- Pulse-coupled synchronisation process to explore the behaviour of coupled oscillators and similar systems.
+- Pulse-coupled synchronisation process to explore the behaviour of coupled oscillators and similar systems

-- An implementation of the Newman-Ziff algorithm for studying :term:`percolation`
+- An implementation of the Newman-Ziff algorithm for studying both bond and site :term:`percolation`

 - Includes a library for working with :term:`generating functions`, as used in many research papers in network science